csmaller/blog/content/blog/the-first-one.md

 \-------------

 Brenda eventually met a man, a dog trainer, and married him and started a family.
-We recently got back in touch and went out to dinner while I was home for Christmas before Covid hit.
+We recently got back in touch and went out to lunch while I was home for Christmas before Covid hit.
 The same humor and smile and spark was there.
 We gave each other a long, much needed hug and then chuckled at what age has done to us: A few more wrinkles and some extra pounds and gray hairs.

 We spoke about the good times and the bad, the regret, the joy of being in love in our youth, the trips we took and all the horror we went through together as a team.
 She apologized and I apologized and we sat there like two kids again for a second.

 I needed closure.
 I needed forgiveness for leaving when I did and how I did.
 Mostly I just wanted to see my friend again.
 I wanted to see the love, and humor, and care in her eyes again and to know that she was ok and at peace and happy.

 She had three boys and many dogs and drove a van.
 She had purpose.
 She laughed that none of them were into the Red Sox or watched the Patriots or were really athletic like we used to be.
 She still had the same voice, the same laugh, the same intense look in her eyes when I told her about my life.
-Like i was still the only person in the room.
+Like I was still the only person in the room.

-Brenda and I still love each other but from afar and that was ok.
+Brenda and I still love each other but from afar and I think that is ok.
 Our love grew to the different kind of love that comes with age and pain and wisdom and lost things.
 Things mishandled that only hindsight lets you see.

 We have a friendship and a bond that you can't possibly have with anyone else after all the tragedy we went through.

 After lunch she dropped me off at Logan Airport.
 With her three dogs in the back I waved goodbye on the curb, turned around, put my headphones in, wiped the tears away and walked in to catch my flight back to my life.